cktakahasi/zephyr/boards/arm/efm32hg_slstk3400a/doc/efm32hg_slstk3400a.rst

    :board: efm32hg_slstk3400a
    :goals: build

-Connect the EFM32HG-SLSTK3800A to your host computer using the USB port and you should see a USB connection which exposes a Mass Storage (STK3400) and a USB Serial Port.
+Connect the EFM32HG-SLSTK3800A to your host computer using the USB port and you should see a USB connection that exposes a mass storage device (STK3400) and a USB Serial Port.
 Copy the generated zephyr.bin in the STK3400 drive.

 Open a serial terminal (minicom, putty, etc.) with the following settings: